-- Use a razor to contour the cheek and neckline as described here.
-As a general rule, shave below the Adam’s Apple.
+- Use a shavette to contour the cheek and necklines.

-- Add a Fade to the neckline if desired.
-Do this by decreasing the guard number from the jawline and towards the Adam’s Apple.
+- Fade the neckline if desired by decreasing the guard number and pressure on each pass.

 Stubble requires revising every three to four days to keep its structure and contours in check.
 Although it can be left for longer, it can very quickly appear shaggy and lose the calculated rugged appearance.